Texas Licensed Barber Schools

 NOTE: Schools may not enroll students prior to final approval.

 You may look up barber schools on our licensing database.

-For a change of location, email the Education and Examination Division.
+For a change of location, contact the Education and Examination division.

 Barbering Program Summit – Monday, October 21, 2019

 The Texas Department of Licensing and Regulation (TDLR) invites you to participate in a Barbering Program Summit on Monday, October 21, 2019 at 9:00 a.m.

 The Summit will be held in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.

 Summit Purpose: TDLR would like your feedback.
 House Bill 2847 (86R) reduced required hours of instruction for Cosmetology Operators from 1,500 to 1,000 hours.
 In light of this change, we will be discussing possible impacts on the Barbering Program and discussing modification of curricula hours for Class A Barbers.